remidinishanth/distributed_systems/databases/databases.md

 MongoDB is designed to be huge (the name mongo is extracted from the word humongous).

 Like Mongo, CouchDB’s native query language is JavaScript.

+### Graph

+Graph databases excel at dealing with highly interconnected data.

+* A graph database consists of nodes and relationships between nodes.
+* Both nodes and relationships can have properties—key-value pairs—that store data.
+* The real strength of graph databases is traversing through the nodes by following relationships.